Cindy Lee Van Dover: Achievements

 In 1982, Van Dover joined the first biological research expedition to the East Pacific Rise and she had her first dive in the DSV Alvin on the Galápagos rift in 1985.
 In 1990, she became the 49th to earn the Naval Dolphinfish pin to operate and pilot the DSV Alvin, in addition to becoming Alvin's first female pilot.
 She made 48 dives as pilot-in-command of Alvin and participated in more than 100 such dives in total.
 On such expeditions, she discovered new species of mussels, shrimp, tube worms, and bacteria.

 Prior to her current role at Duke University, Van Dover was the Mary Derrickson McCurdy Visiting Scholar at the Duke University Marine Lab.
-She has also held teaching positions at the College of William and Mary and the University of Oregon and several research positions.
-Including a Fulbright Research Scholar at the Centre de Brest in France and as Science Director of the West Coast National Undersea Research Center.
+She has also held teaching positions at the College of William and Mary and the University of Oregon and several research positions including a Fulbright Research Scholar at the Centre de Brest in France and as Science Director of the West Coast National Undersea Research Center.

-Her current research focuses primarily on the study of biodiversity, biogeography, and connectivity of invertebrates from chemosynthetic ecosystems and invertebrate functional anatomy. in addition, she is active in developing pre-industrialization policy and management strategies for deep-sea resources.
+Her current research focuses primarily on the study of biodiversity, biogeography, and connectivity of invertebrates from chemosynthetic ecosystems and invertebrate functional anatomy.
+In addition, she is active in developing pre-industrialization policy and management strategies for deep-sea resources and their extraction.

 She has received dozens of research grants, including many from the National Science Foundation, the National Oceanic and Atmospheric Administration, and the National Aeronautics and Space Administration.

-In addition to research, Van Dover has authored a popular book for the lay audience about the deep sea and her experiences as an ALVIN pilot (Deep-Ocean Journeys; Addison-Wesley, 1997, a.k.a.
-The Octopus’s Garden).
+In addition to research, Van Dover authored the book Deep-Ocean Journeys for the lay audience about the deep sea and her experiences as an ALVIN pilot.
 She is the author of the first textbook on hydrothermal vents (The Ecology of Deep-Sea Hydrothermal Vents; Princeton University Press, 2000), is curator of ‘Beyond the Edge of the Sea’, a traveling exhibition of original deep-sea art by watercolor artist Karen Jacobsen, and is helping to develop Art and Science: Envisioning Ocean Depths, a mixed media exhibition.
 She has published over 90 academic papers, in addition to policy briefs, encyclopedia entries, and extended abstracts.